 Mentors are alumni and friends of the University who are distinguished members of the community from different walks of life.
 They are passionate about shaping mentees’ characters, values, self-awareness, communication skills, empathy, aspirations, and capacity that in the long run become fuller version of who they are.

-By way of a year-long relationship, HKU Mentees, who are second-year or third-year undergraduates and full year Exchange Students, are given the privileged opportunity to learn from mentors in Hong Kong, to be inspired and challenged, and to build multicultural networks.
+By way of a year-long relationship, HKU Mentees, who are year 2 or above and full year Exchange Students, are given the privileged opportunity to learn from mentors in Hong Kong, to be inspired and challenged, and to build multicultural networks.

 Some unique features of this Mentor-Mentee relationship include: